-As part of the wireless improvement project, the Division of Information Technology is pleased to announce the availability of the global eduroam network to the entire Columbia campus.
-On Sunday, July 26, eduroam will become the primary way students, faculty and staff connect their laptops, phones and other devices to wireless.
+As part of the wireless improvement project, which improved WiFi in residence halls across the Columbia campus, the Division of Information Technology is pleased to announce the availability of the global eduroam network.
+Eduroam is now the primary way students, faculty and staff connect their laptops, phones and other devices to wireless.
 Here are some important things to note.

-- Students, faculty and staff will no longer see USCFacStaff, USCStudent or EntertaiNET as wireless network options on the Columbia campus after the change is implemented on July 26.
+- Students, faculty and staff will no longer see USCFacStaff, USCStudent or EntertaiNET as wireless network options on the Columbia campus.
 Only eduroam and Guest will appear in wireless menus.

 - When you come back to campus, you must reconnect your devices to eduroam by selecting the network, then entering your Network Username followed by @ds.sc.edu.
 You then enter the password associated with your Network Username.

 - Regardless of your email suffix, you must enter @ds.sc.edu behind your Network Username in order to connect to eduroam.
 For example, if your Network Username is jdoe, you must enter email@example.com, not just jdoe to connect to eduroam.
 Detailed instructions are available:

 - Individuals who have already returned to campus and previously connected to eduroam will need to “forget” the network and reconnect to it.
 Here are instructions for Apple and Windows.

 - The eduroam network will be available in all buildings on the Columbia campus.

 - Many higher education institutions across the globe use eduroam as their primary wireless network.
 More than 10,000 eduroam hotspots are available at universities, research centers and schools across the world.

 - It provides a higher level of security than conventional wireless networks.